-When it comes to sales training, we can make learning fun by incorporating a storyline where the sales representatives find themselves immersed in a virtual scenario which imitates real world dynamics and enables them to practice selling skills without the risk of losing actual customers.
-In order to ensure that a universal sales language is used throughout the company, we can give greater weightage to creating and grading quizzes.
-Sales representatives thrive on achieving targets and hence, rewarding them with badges, virtual currency, points or certifications on course completion can act as an incentive for completing the desired actions and promote a sense of achievement.
+When it comes to Sales training can be made fun by incorporating a storyline where the sales representatives find themselves immersed in a virtual scenario which imitates real world dynamics and enables them to practice selling skills without the risk of losing actual customers.
+In order to ensure that a universal sales language is used throughout the company, we can give greater weightage to creating and grading game-based quizzes.
+Sales representatives thrive on achieving targets and hence, rewarding them with gaming elements such as badges, virtual currency, points or certifications on completion of the sales training can act as an incentive for completing the desired actions and promote a sense of achievement.

 Each learner has a different learning style and motivation.
 We need to be cognizant of these factors while designing content for skill development or knowledge enhancement.
 Psychology principles help us to understand the role of a learner in the creation of a learning module.
-Psychology can predict the time when the training should be sent to the sales representatives to maximize engagement.
+Psychology can predict the time when the sales training should be sent to maximize engagement.
 Analysing common psychological behaviours also help in demonstrating real-life scenarios encountered by sales representatives so that the learning experience feels more meaningful and learners can be nudged into using their learnings in real-life.

 Extracting relevant data from the organization’s Learning Management System (LMS), HRIS, CRM platform, collaboration tools and other tools can assist in gaining insights on sales performance and skill/knowledge gaps.
-These insights can then be used for improving learning initiatives & personalizing the experience further.
+These insights can then be used for improving the learning initiatives & personalizing the experience further.

-By analysing learning data, we can identify the topics that the sales representatives found easy or difficult to comprehend and use them to constantly improve and update the training.
+By analysing the learning data, we can identify the topics that the sales representatives found easy or difficult to comprehend and use them to constantly improve and update the sales training.
 Data can also be used to make the learning journey of sales representatives adaptive based on their learning curve and performance on the job.
 For sales leaders, these data points can help in forecasting important business decisions about team restructuring, upskilling et al.